ignasgr/sudoku-image-solver/README.md

 </p>
 <br/>

-Each candidate then undergoes a perspective transform, providing a top-down view of the contoured object.
+Each candidate undergoes a perspective transform, providing a top-down view of the contoured object.
 After the perspective transform is complete, the image is contoured again with the intent of finding 81 quadrilateral contours (cells).
 If 81 cells are found, the puzzle is assumed discovered and digit recognition can be applied.

 <br/>
 <p align="middle">